Sai-Dithvika/Revamp/notebook/model.md

   ]
 } ```
 ```
-## This is how your ENV file Should be for API and Openai
+## This is how your ENV file Should be for DB and Openai
 ```
 # Environment variables declared in this file are automatically made available to Prisma.
 # See the documentation for more detail: https://pris.ly/d/prisma-schema#accessing-environment-variables-from-the-schema